Non 'Consensus' Scientists:

 William B. Hubbard, Ph.D.
 Professor of Planetary Atmospheres, University of Arizona, USA

-William (Bill) Bauman, Ph.D.
+William Bauman, Ph.D.
 Atmospheric Science, USA

 William E. Reifsnyder, Ph.D.
 Professor Emeritus of Forest Meteorology and Biometeorology, Yale, USA